tonychen05/ohio-discord-bot-2024/README.md

 - Git installed on your PC.
 You can download the latest version of Git at [git-scm.com/downloads](https://git-scm.com/downloads).

 - Python installed on your PC.
 You can download the latest version of Python at [www.python.org/downloads](https://www.python.org/downloads/).
+You must use Python version 3.9 or higher.

 - Some basic command line knowledge.
 If this is a roadblock for you, then you can ask another tech committee member for help.